-The lctl utility is used for root control and configuration.
-With lctl you can directly control Lustre via an ioctl interface, allowing various configuration, maintenance and debugging features to be accessed.
+The lctl utility is used to directly control Lustre via an ioctl interface, allowing various configuration, maintenance and debugging features to be accessed.

 '''

 lctl

 lctl --device <OST device number> <command [args]>

 '''

 The lctl utility can be invoked in interactive mode by issuing the lctl command.
 After that, commands are issued as shown below.
 The most common lctl commands are: